 Onam is the most revered ancient festival of Kerala.
 It is symbolic of King Mahabali’s annual home-coming as well as celebrates the Vaman avatar of Lord Vishnu.
 This ten day long festival brings in the best of festive spirit among the local people there and is celebrated with much splendor.

-1 month and 20 days to go for the event
+7 months and 1 days to go for the event

 When is Onam celebrated?

 Onam starts in the Indian Malayalam month of Chingam and starts ten days before Thiruvonam.
 The first day of Onam celebration is known as Atham.
 According to the English calendar, it usually falls in late august or early September.